ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a business, including:

 - Appalachian Grown branding and materials: By certifying your farm as Appalachian Grown, you can use the logo to identify your products as local, create a free listing in ASAP’s Local Food Guide, and access branded packaging materials at bulk prices.

-- Individual support: ASAP and partner organizations offer one-on-one consultations to farmers in Western North Carolina.
+- Individual support: ASAP and partner organizations offer one-on-one consultations to farmers in Western North Carolina on managing marketing, financial, and production risk.

-- Conferences and workshops: ASAP’s Business of Farming Conference in February and other workshops throughout the year offer expertise in business planning, branding, financial management, marketing, and more.
+- Conferences and workshops: ASAP’s Business of Farming Conference in February and other workshops and webinars throughout the year offer expertise in business planning, branding, financial management, marketing, and more.

 Tools for Farmers